U.S. value fund managers betting shift to value stocks won't last

 Mark Hillman, whose 25% gain in his Hillman Fund puts it among the top-performing large-cap value funds tracked by Morningstar this year, said the recent market rotation is sending many value stocks closer to their fair market value.

-He is focusing on companies that look like they remain significantly undervalued, such as retailer Nordstrom Inc and food company Kraft Heinz Co.
+He is focusing on companies that look like they remain significantly undervalued, such as retailer Nordstrom Inc (JWN.N) and food company Kraft Heinz Co (KHC.O).

 “We still think there is plenty of opportunity in this space,” he said.